pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

    * subtracting three because there are three lines that aren't vote data in the file
  * it also reads the lines in the file from 2010 one by one
  * then increments a count in an associative array if it can capture a VoteTypeId from the line
- * when finished it sums those VoteTypeIds in order to count the 2010 vites
+ * when finished it sums those VoteTypeIds to count the 2010 v0tes
  * finally it prints out some output

 running `time ./process-votes.sh ~/Downloads/Votes.xml` gives the following: